StevePro7/3Dcity/README.md

 When hold down arrow key and game over - the small target does not reset to center When instant death the miss count increments - need to refactor this for invincibility

+Add in feature to reset misses when 20,000 "free man" stage - use CK logic for this Update resume screen so can shoot bullets and kill enemies but you don't accumulate points Update grid so yes or no and yes always goes at grid speed Update code so that once quit and resume DON'T go to ready - maybe change back...
-Update code so that once quit and resume DON'T go to ready [because currently goes to Play next and spawn all enemies]
+[because currently goes to Play next and spawn all enemies]

 Co-ordinate system for touching mid screen text to choose